James Acheson: Theatre

 Acheson's theatre work includes Hamlet in London and on Broadway starring Ralph Fiennes and directed by Jonathan Kent, and The Marriage of Figaro in both Vienna and at The Metropolitan Opera, directed by Sir Jonathan Miller.

 Ballet

 For the Royal New Zealand Ballet he designed both sets and costumes for a new production of Prokofiev's, Romeo and Juliet choreographed by Francesco Ventriglia.

 Awards

 Acheson is a three-time Academy Award winner for Costume Design for his work on the films The Last Emperor, directed by Bernardo Bertolucci, Dangerous Liaisons, directed by Stephen Frears and Restoration, directed by Michael Hoffman.
 Acheson won a BAFTA award for his work as costume designer on The Last Emperor.
-James was recognized with a CDG Career Achievement Award in 2004.
+James was recognized with a Costume Designers Guild Career Achievement Award in 2004.
 In 2006, Acheson was one of the first three costume designers to ever have been awarded by the Rodeo Drive Walk of Style.